kubevault/kubevault/docs/vaultserver.md

 ## Unsealer Spec

 Vault operator use [kubevault/unsealer](https://github.com/kubevault/unsealer) to unseal vault.
-Unsealer spec contains the informations that used in unsealer to unseal vault.
+Unsealer spec contains the information that is used in unsealer to unseal vault.

 ```yaml
 spec: